Is "Union with Christ" Slavery?

 The Greek verb douleuō, like douleia the noun, is generally used to convey a nuance of involuntary bondage or slavery.
 See its use in: Romans 6:6; 7:6, 25; 8:15, 21; Gal.
 4:24, and elsewhere.
 While the Greek word doulos (servant) can be used to convey a similar concept, it most often carries the sense of voluntary or willing servitude.

 Only identification-based spiritual growth is capable of bringing about lasting Christ-like behavior.
-While useful in describing our condition in the First Adam, the Master/slave motif is an inaccurate characterization of our life in the Last Adam.
+While useful in describing our condition in the First Adam, the Master/slave motif is an inaccurate characterization of our life in the Last Adam, which is one of "sonship."
 In Romans 6:19, the Apostle Paul felt it necessary to qualify his use of the analogy for describing the believers relationship to and union with the Risen Christ.
-Other translations and teachers use servant, bondman, bondmaid, bondservant to translate doulos.
-Doulos, not douleia, is used throughout Romans 6:15-22.
+Other translations and teachers use servant, bondman, bondmaid, bondservant to translate doulosDoulos, not douleia, is used throughout Romans 6:15-22.

 Voluntary Servitude?

-Due to our failure to rightly understand or appreciate the nature and status of the bondservant of ancient times, all translations seem inadequate in conveying truth for those living in the 21st century.
-Without clarification, all translations of doulos fall short in informing modern day readers of the fact that the bondservant was not stripped of either volition or human dignity.
+Due to our failure to rightly understand or appreciate the context, nature and status of the bondservant of ancient times, all translations seem inadequate in conveying truth for those living in the secularized 21st century.
+Without clarification, all translations of doulos fall short in informing modern day readers of the fact that the bondservant was not stripped of either volition (freedom) or human dignity.

-On a related note, the biblical Creator/creature, Father/son, even husband/wife motif is inherently offensive to the unregenerate modern mind.
-For most Europeans and Americans, any and all forms of subjection or servitude are viewed in the most negative terms, since these social arrangements are at radical odds with Enlightenment concepts of absolute freedom and autonomy (free will).
-Under the Enlightenment paradynm “Man is God.”
+Under the Enlightenment paradigm “Man is God.”
 Mention subjection or servitude and modern Western minds immediately envision captive slaves in iron shackles held in the most gruesome and abusive conditions.
 This is why the complimentary role of women in the Bible is so offensive to feminists.
 Any situation in which an individual willingly embraces a place of subjection is treated with suspicion, if not outright contempt by Western egalitarian culture.

 Also see: Excerpt Quotations by Miles J. Stanford on the subject of "LORDSHIP" SALVATION